 The main bedroom boasts a ton of natural light (Weiss' favorite part of the apartment), and a near panoramic view of the west side of Manhattan.
 Neutral grays and creams keep the bedroom calm and cozy.

 Though this home is not cluttered, it's filled with incredible finds.

-"The corner of the master bedroom features a lamp from Lawson Fenning, a hand-painted porcelain stool by Reinaldo Sanguino, and an Icelandic reindeer throw draped over the mid-century chair," Weiss tells us.
+"The corner of the primary bedroom features a lamp from Lawson Fenning, a hand-painted porcelain stool by Reinaldo Sanguino, and an Icelandic reindeer throw draped over the mid-century chair," Weiss tells us.

-The main bedroom also includes a small home office, which provides the perfect spot for the owners to work from home.
+The primary bedroom also includes a small home office, which provides the perfect spot for the owners to work from home.

 Speaking of work, when it comes to decorating, whether it's a tiny studio apartment or a spacious estate, Weiss recommends double-checking everything before committing to any furniture or design elements.

 "Measure twice, cut once," Weiss says.
 "Designers, architects, and contractors need to be so meticulous with measurements.
 Some mistakes are terribly hard to undo."

 The son and daughter share a bedroom, and were able to choose their vision, just like the adults, with Weiss' guidance.

 "I generally lean toward softer, neutral colors and warm wood tones, but I do love deep autumnal colors (think rust, ochre, and sienna)," Weiss says.
 "I loved engaging the kids in the process and presenting fabrics and mood boards the same way I do with ‘grown up’ clients.
 They took it very seriously!"